Google's Secret 'Remy' AI Agent Aims to Dethrone OpenClaw in Autonomous Action Era

 Hacker News May 2026

-来源:Hacker NewsAI AgentOpenClawautonomous AI归档:May 2026
+来源:Hacker NewsAI agentOpenClawautonomous AI归档:May 2026

 Google is secretly developing a next-generation AI agent codenamed 'Remy' to directly challenge OpenClaw's dominance in autonomous task execution.
 Unlike existing chatbots, Remy can independently perform complex multi-step actions across Gmail, Calendar, Maps, and Drive, signaling a fundamental shift from question-answering to observation-action paradigms.